 While there’s no scientific data to support the notion that pregnancy massage is unsafe during the first trimester, most practitioners strictly avoid it.
 This may be because most miscarriages happen during the first three months of pregnancy.
 However, there’s no established link between a miscarriage and a prenatal massage.

-But some women report dizziness and morning sickness after receiving a massage during their first three months of pregnancy.
+However, some women report dizziness and morning sickness after receiving a massage during their first three months of pregnancy.
 Still, it’s uncertain if receiving a massage causes these symptoms.

 What to expect during a pregnancy massage?